cuinjune/voice-pdf-viewer/README.md

 **Actually, the app should respond to your commands without saying "SCROLL" but I just added them since the app seemed to recognize the follow up words better when it's prefixed with "SCROLL".**

 The user is expected to mostly use "SCROLL UP" and "SCROLL DOWN" commands that are enough to allow the user to read through the document page by page.
-But it also offers more specific commands such as "SCROLL TOP" which can be useful when the user is reading a page written in multiple columns.
+But it also offers more specific commands such as "SCROLL TOP" which can be useful when the user is reading a page written in multiple columns of text.
 The scrolling always works by dividing a page in 3 sections that are top, middle, bottom because it is easier for the user to keep track of the page while requiring minimal scrolling commands.

 ## Process & Thoughts